-limited to, base price concessions (whether described

-as a rebate or otherwise) and reasonable estimates of

-any price protection rebates and performance-based

-price concessions that may accrue directly or

-indirectly to the PBM during the coverage year from a

-manufacturer, dispensing pharmacy, or other party in

-connection with the dispensing or administration of a

-prescription drug, and - b. reasonable estimates of any price concessions, fees, and other administrative costs that are passed through, or are reasonably anticipated to be passed through, to the PBM and serve to reduce the PBM's liabilities for a prescription drug; - 5.
-14. "Retail pharmacy network" means retail pharmacy providers contracted with a PBM in which the pharmacy primarily fills and sells prescriptions via a retail, storefront location;
+limited to, base price concessions (whether described as a rebate or otherwise) and reasonable estimates of any price protection rebates and performance-based price concessions that may accrue directly or indirectly to a health insurer, health plan, or PBM during the coverage year from a manufacturer, dispensing pharmacy, or other party in connection with the dispensing or administration of a prescription drug, and - b. reasonable estimates of any price concessions, fees, and other administrative costs that are passed through, or are reasonably anticipated to be passed through, to a health insurer, health plan, or PBM and serve to reduce the health insurer, health plan, or PBM's liabilities for a prescription drug; - 6.
+16. "Retail pharmacy network" means retail pharmacy providers contracted with a PBM in which the pharmacy primarily fills and sells prescriptions via a retail, storefront location;

-6. 15.
+7. 17.
 "Rural service area" means a five-digit ZIP code in which the population density is less than one thousand (1,000) individuals per square mile;